-From 2023, new build homes would be built with low-carbon alternatives such as air source heat pumps.
-Currently, only 30,000 heat pumps are being installed in the UK each year.
-The government would want to increase the number of heat pumps being installed to 600,000 every year by 2028.
+From 2025, new-build homes would be built with low-carbon alternatives, such as air source heat pumps.
+In 2022, only 55,000 heat pumps were installed in the UK.
+The government wants to increase the number of heat pumps being installed to 600,000 per year by 2028.

-Air source and ground source heat pumps extract and compress heat from the air or ground outside and use it to heat water in a hot water cylinder.
-This water can then supply taps, showers, and radiators.
-Find out more about air source heat pumps here.
+Air source and ground source heat pumps are highly energy efficient and less polluting.
+This is because they extract and compress heat from the air or ground outside and use it to heat water in a hot water cylinder.
+This water can then supply taps and showers.

-The first stage would be to blend hydrogen into the gas grid, as modern gas boilers are able to accommodate an 80:20 blend of natural gas and hydrogen with no modifications.
+The timeline for hydrogen boilers is subject to change, but the first stage would be to blend hydrogen into the gas grid, as modern gas boilers are able to accommodate an 80:20 blend of natural gas and hydrogen with no modifications.
 So, in stage one, homeowners would not notice any difference in the way their homes are heated and there would be no expense to the homeowner.

 The next stage would be to ensure that all new boilers installed after a certain date are 'hydrogen ready', which means that they would use natural gas initially, but would only need minor modifications in order to work with 100% hydrogen.

 So, at some point in the future when you need to replace your gas boiler, you may need to install one that is hydrogen-ready, but it will operate in exactly the same way as a traditional gas boiler.

 Finally, when the hydrogen network is ready, all natural gas boilers in the UK would need to be modified to work with 100% hydrogen, but this is unlikely to happen in the next decade and would have to be rolled out gradually.